MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. Select **Filter column** and **Filter values** to define the leads for which the model must score.

     With multiple models, each model can be directed to score a specific set of leads based on the line of business they belong to, or based on other criteria.
 The filter column is the column that holds the value that distinguishes which leads the model should score.
-These selections determine which column and which values within that column correspond to the leads that this model will<!--For more information, please see Writing Style Guide about "should."--> score.
+These selections determine which column and which values within that column correspond to the leads that this model will score.

 8. Select **Get started**.